 So does this cover playing in the snow?
 It appears not.

 The last lockdown fell during some of the warmest months of the year, and people took advantage to head to our parks to sunbathe.

 But Matt Hancock told ITV News in April,

 "Going out and sunbathing, I can totally understand why people want to do that in this sunny weather, but going out from your home helps spread the disease and instead you should stay home, help protect lives and the NHS, and that way we can come through this faster."

-This time the lockdown falls in the coldest months of the year - we've already seen snow fall this week and more cold weather is forecast for the days ahead.
+This time the lockdown falls in the coldest months of the year.

 We approached the Department for Health to ask if children having snowball fights or sledging would be allowed and they told us this is the latest guidance in relation to this issue:

 "It is against the law to meet socially with family or friends unless they are part of your household or support bubble.